 Hong Khaou’s second film ‘Monsoon’ follows on from the themes of grief, cultural identity, and belonging of his first feature ‘Lilting‘.
 While also charting a different path to his debut feature.
 As he explores the death of a parent and the need for second-generation children to discover their cultural identity and heritage.
 The director’s trademark sensitivity and storytelling, matched with sublime cinematography and nuanced performances.
-Creating a film that feels almost autobiographical construct, with an air of documentary-like realism sitting at its heart.
+Creating a film that feels almost autobiographical in construct, with an air of documentary-like realism sitting at its heart.

 Kit (Henry Golding) is in Vietnam for the first time since he was pulled away aged eight.
 His parents having fled the country following the devastating war with America.
 While building a new life in the U.K that barely mentioned the family’s cultural heritage.

 Monsoon is a beautifully structured and truthful journey into the challenges faced by the children of immigrants who flee conflict.
 The clash between the culture and identity of their birthplace conflicting with the country of their upbringing and education.
-Home sitting between two worlds of influence, both pulling in different directions.
+Home, sitting between two worlds of influence, both pulling in different directions.
 While the need to understand the actions and choices of parents burns through childhood experience and memory.

-Kit’s journey ultimately leading to the separation of his vague childhood memories from the reality of his identity in a country that has changed beyond recognition.
+With Kit’s journey ultimately leading to the separation of his vague childhood memories from the reality of his identity, in a country that has changed beyond recognition.
 His own life ultimately a product of the country of his youth rather than the country of his birth.
-While the family left behind on his childhood departure, are now mere strangers.
+While the family left behind on his departure, are now mere strangers.
 The separation of time creating a gulf of different cultural experiences.

 Director: Hong Khaou